alttch/bma-info/eva3/index.rst

     EVA ICS v3 is the legacy version of EVA ICS, which is not recommended for new industrial setups.
-We advice use EVA ICS v3 for home automation only and switch industrial setups to :doc:`EVA ICS v4 </eva4/index>` - a new-generation automation platform, which combines best features from EVA ICS v3 with the modern super-fast and robust architecture.
+We advice use EVA ICS v3 for home automation only and switch industrial setups to :doc:`EVA ICS v4 </eva4/index>` - a new-generation automation platform, which combines the best features from EVA ICS v3 with the modern super-fast and robust architecture.

 .. image:: images/logo.png
   :width: 120